 If you have mesothelioma now and worked in a shipyard during the mid-20th century, please reach out to our team.
 We can also help if you have mesothelioma and are the spouse or child of a shipyard worker.

 Our staff can provide support options for you and your loved ones as you face your diagnosis and treatment.
-Please email our patient advocate and registered nurse, Jenna Campagna, at email@example.com.
+Please email our patient advocate and registered nurse, Karen Ritter, at firstname.lastname@example.org.

 Sources & Author